yearn/yearn-comms/public/_posts/_newsletters/Yearn-Finance-Newsletter-59/en.md

 Coordinape has a feature to vouch people, so all members have the option to add someone.
 This feature is amazing for decentralization, but the more members a circle has, the more this feature can be gamed, and members can vouch for their friends.
 What is Yearn doing to avoid this ?
 Some members may be involved for a few months, and then leave the DAO or just be less active for a few months (for any reason !).
 In a utopian world, members should clearly report this to other members in order to receive less rewards, or would even opt-out, so they are not rewarded when they didn’t work during some times.
 But is it really the case?
 Any tool can be gamed, and Coordinape is no exception.

 Check out the full article [here](https://mirror.xyz/cryptouf.eth/WRXKCZmEQvh1kqcn4U4HnY-BjDZQGAEjr1yyAOnHngc).
-Special thanks to the writer cryptouf and Yearn contributor farrahmay for their insights.
+Special thanks to the writer Cryptouf and Yearn contributor Farrahmay for their insights.

 # How Yearn Uses Tenderly